Three major attacks on a Channel convoy.

 http://www.bbm.org.uk/airmen/Oelofse.htm

-- The merchant vessel SS Coquetdale, which was sunk off the Isle of Wight by Ju 87 Stuka dive-bombers on 8 August 1940.
+6. SS Coquetdale, a merchant vessel lost off the Isle of Wight to Ju 87 Stuka dive-bombers during the Luftwaffe’s assault of 8 August 1940.